goochjs/utilities/adduser/README.md

 adduser.sh
 ==========

-Interactively adds a user to a Linux system.
+Shell script to interactively add a user to a Linux system, including importing a public key for ssh access..

 Script will ask for:-